robert-lieck/integration/README.md

 git submodule add git@github.com:url_to/new_submodule.git submodules/new_submodule_name
 ```

-- Add a **relative symlink** inside the `tests` folder to point to the submodule's test folder (the symlink can have the submodules name).
-That is, from within the repo root directory do (the first part makes sure the link points *locally* to the submodules test folder from within the integration test folder):
+- Add a **relative symlink** inside the `tests` folder to point to the submodule.
+That is, from within the repo root directory do (the first part makes sure the link points *locally* to the submodule from within the integration test folder):

 ```
-ln -sv ../submodules/new_submodule_name/tests ./tests/new_submodule_name
+ln -sv ../submodules/new_submodule_name ./tests/new_submodule_name
 ```

 - Make sure the tests use the **local version** of your submodule by adding the following inside `tests/__init__.py` (this makes sure your local version is first in `path` and therefore found before any preinstalled versions):